ehmicky/wild-wild-path/README.md

 _Default_: `false`

 By default, the [target](#target) is deeply cloned.\
-When `true`, it is directly mutated instead, which is faster.
+When `true`, it is directly mutated instead, which is faster but has side effects.

 ### entries